danielsaidi/SwiftUIKit/README.md

 https://github.com/danielsaidi/SwiftUIKit.git
 ```

-If you prefer to not have external dependencies, you can also just copy the source code into your app.
+## Getting Started

+SwiftUIKit started as a small project, but has grown pretty huge over the years.

+Due to its complexity, I have decided to remove the demo.
+Instead, have a look at the various namespaces and use the live previews to explore the components in the SDK.

+I will therefore extract parts of this SDK into separate libraries, to be able to provide better documentation & help.

+For more Swift & SwiftUI SDKs that I have created, please have a look at [my open-source listing page][OpenSource].

 ## Documentation

-The [online documentation][Documentation] has information, examples, code samples, etc.
+The [online documentation][Documentation] has more information, code examples, etc.

 ## Support my work

-I manage many open-source projects on my spare time and am very thankful for any help to keep my work going.

-You can sponsor my work on [GitHub Sponsors][Sponsors] or get in touch for paid support.
+You can [sponsor me][Sponsors] on GitHub Sponsors or [reach out][Email] for paid support, to help support my [open-source projects][OpenSource].

+Your support makes it possible for me to put more work into these projects and make them the best they can be.